 With nearly 120,000 items, the Stony Brook University Music Library has one of the largest music collections on Long Island.
-Our facilities, materials and services support the teaching, performance and research activities of the University’s prestigious Music Department.
+The mission of the Music Library is to “support the teaching, performance and research activities of the University’s Music Department.”

 RIPM: Retrospective Index to Music Periodicals indexes over 2,000 journals that address 19th-century music and musical life, and RIPM Online Archive of Music Periodicals (Full-Text)